 15. To Grow, They Shed their Exoskeletons.

 Younger isopods molt often to gain size, but “when they get older, they don't molt as much,” Auten said.
 “They are capable of molting, but they’ve already reached their size, so they’re not going to molt as much—or they’re not going to molt at all, because molting is only for growth.”

 “I wear gloves when I work with ours,” Auten said.
 “They're scavengers—they're definitely going to bite on anything.
 But it's a small bite, it's nothing big.
 They don't have big mouths.”

 17. They curl up when threatened.

-Auten says that isopods can potentially be eaten by anything that’s bigger than them, and when they’re threatened, they curl up into a little ball—just like their land-locked relatives, pillbugs.
-“If it's eating something and a fish is trying to come over and take the food from them or bite their appendages, they'll roll over to keep their food or to keep their soft organs underneath protected,” Auten says.”They would cover themselves so that nothing will attach to them.
+Auten said that isopods can potentially be eaten by anything that’s bigger than them, and when they’re threatened, they curl up into a little ball—just like their land-locked relatives, pillbugs.
+“If it's eating something and a fish is trying to come over and take the food from them or bite their appendages, they'll roll over to keep their food or to keep their soft organs underneath protected,” Auten said. ”They would cover themselves so that nothing will attach to them.
 Or they'll hide in a crevasse somewhere so that nothing can find them.”